Skip to content

 docker push "$REGISTRY/$ECR_REPOSITORY:$IMAGE_TAG"

-That role and its trust policy — "only this repo, only these branches, may assume me" — is IAM we'll define as code in part seven, not click together in the console.
-For now the mental model is enough: the pipeline proves who it is, gets a temporary key, and pushes.
-The permissions: id-token: write at the top of the workflow is what lets GitHub mint that OIDC token in the first place; forget it and the whole auth dance fails with a confusing error.
+That role and its trust policy — "only this repo, only these branches, may use me" — is IAM that we'll define as code in part eight, not click together in the console.
+For now, the mental model is enough: the pipeline proves who it is, gets a temporary key, and pushes.
+The permissions: id-token: write line at the top of the workflow is what allows GitHub to create that OIDC token in the first place.
+Forget it, and the whole authentication flow fails with a confusing error.

 Tag by commit SHA — and only the SHA

-We tag every image with the git SHA, and that's the only tag we push.
-It's tempting to also move a latest tag, but latest is a moving target that means something different every merge — and in part seven we make the ECR repo immutable, which rejects a re-pushed tag anyway. house-price-api:9f2c1a is forever exactly the code and model that produced it.
-When a bad prediction shows up in production in part eight, "which image is running" is a SHA you can check out, rebuild, and reproduce.
-This is the same immutability instinct we applied to the model artifact in part one, now applied to the image.
+We tag every image with the git commit SHA, and that's the only tag we push.
+It's tempting to also keep a latest tag, but latest is a moving target that means something different after every merge, and in part eight we make the ECR repo immutable, which rejects re-pushed tags anyway. house-price-api:9f2c1a is forever exactly the code and model that produced it.
+When a bad prediction shows up in production in part nine, "which image is running?" is answered by a SHA you can check out, rebuild, and reproduce.
+It's the same immutability idea we applied to the model artifact in part one — now applied to the image.

-And it's a hint of the gap part five closes.
-An image SHA pins your code and your artifact-as-a-file.
-It does not tell you which model version, trained on which data, is inside — or whether that model is actually better than the one it's replacing.
+And this hints at the gap part five closes.
+An image SHA pins your code and the artifact as a file.
+It doesn't tell you which model version is inside, what data trained it, or whether that model is actually better than the one it replaces.
 A green pipeline means the tests passed.
 It still can't tell you the model is any good.
-That's the exact problem the Model Registry exists for.
+That's exactly the problem the Model Registry solves.

 What's next

-We've got a pipeline that tests on every push and ships a scanned, traceable image to ECR on every merge, authenticated without a single stored secret.
+We now have a pipeline that tests on every push and ships a scanned, traceable image to ECR on every merge, authenticated without a single stored secret.
 The plumbing is done.
-What's missing is the one gate that makes this MLOps instead of DevOps-with-a-model-inside: proving the new model is better before it's allowed through.
-In part five we bring in MLflow — experiment tracking and a Model Registry — so "which model, trained how, and is it an improvement" becomes a question with an answer.
+What's missing is the one gate that makes this MLOps instead of just DevOps with a model inside: proving the new model is better before it's allowed through.
+In part five we bring in MLflow (experiment tracking and a Model Registry), so "which model, trained how, and is it an improvement?" becomes a question with an answer.
 The full workflow file is in the series repo.
 See you in part five.